Home Security Camera Installation: What You Need to Know

 If you don’t want to snake wires through walls or be limited by the location of electrical outlets, consider a fully wireless security camera like the Arlo by NETGEAR.
 Wireless types are the ultimate easy to install security cameras.
 This little camera is small but big on features!
 It has a built-in magnet so you can stick it on the side of a metal object or attach it to a metal ball mount (included).
 Video recordings are motion activated and get stored on a cloud server, and the camera sends app alerts or emails to you with links to the video.
 You can also stream live video on your smartphone, tablet or computer.

 The camera is powered by four nonrechargeable lithium batteries that last four to six months.
-It comes with a base station that you plug directly into your Internet modem, or you can buy additional cameras for $160 each and pair them with your existing base station.
-Sets of one or more cameras complete with base station are available for $180 to $650.
-Wireless outdoor cameras from other makers range from $80 to $200.
+It comes with a base station that you plug directly into your Internet modem, or you can buy additional cameras and pair them with your existing base station.
+Wireless outdoor security cameras from other makers range from $80 to $200.

 Hardwired security cameras

-These full-featured “security systems” are about as good as they get, but setting them up takes a bit of work.
+These full-featured “home security systems” are about as good as they get, but setting them up takes a bit of work.
 They’re hardwired, so you’ll likely have to snake some power and video cables through walls and ceilings to mount the cameras exactly where you want them.

-Many of these kits-like the Funlux Home Security Camera System shown here-include multiple high-resolution, fullcolor water-resistant cameras that can be mounted indoors or out, and will record several days’ worth of video on a dedicated DVR.
+Many of these kits include multiple high-resolution, full color water-resistant cameras that can be mounted indoors or out, and will record several days’ worth of video on a dedicated DVR.
 You can also watch live video from any or all of the cameras on a high-definition TV or remotely via your smartphone or tablet.

 Partially wireless security cameras

 We’re calling these cameras “partially” wireless.
-The LeFun C2 and the Conbrov Wf90 shown here connect wirelessly to the Internet via your home’s Wi-Fi router, but require cords for power.
+These cameras, sometimes sold as baby monitors, connect wirelessly to the Internet via your home’s Wi-Fi router, but require cords for power.
 Most cameras like these are rated for indoor use only.

-The LeFun and others of its type give you the ability to control pan (left to right) and tilt (up and down) via your mobile device.
-The Conbrov and similar models sport stationary wide-angle lenses.
-Both of these cameras feature builtin speakers and microphones for two-way audio, night vision, motion detection alerts, and options for recording and storing video.
+Many models of partially wireless cameras give you the ability to control pan (left to right) and tilt (up and down) via your mobile device.
+Others sport stationary wide-angle lenses.
+Both types of these cameras feature built-in speakers and microphones for two-way audio, night vision, motion detection alerts, and options for recording and storing video.
 You can also watch recorded or live video from your smartphone or tablet.
-Similar cameras from other manufacturers cost $35 to $100.

 Game security cameras

 Also called “trail” or “scouting” cameras, game cameras are designed primarily for hunters and wildlife photographers.
-However, if the spot where you want to place a surveillance camera is in a wooded area without an electrical outlet or Wi-Fi signal, a camera like the Stealth Cam P22 shown here might be just the thing.
+However, if the spot where you want to install a outdoor surveillance camera is in a wooded area without an electrical outlet or Wi-Fi signal, a game camera might be just the thing.
 It’s definitely part of the easy to install security cameras group.
-While it won’t send you alerts or allow you to stream live video over the Internet, this camera-which you just strap to a tree-will capture high-quality photos and video whenever a person or animal walks by, even at night.
+While it won’t send you alerts or allow you to stream live video over the Internet, these cameras-which you just strap to a tree-will capture high-quality photos and video whenever a person or animal walks by, even at night.
 This type of camera is powered by regular batteries or an external battery box and stores images on a removable SD card that holds up to 32GB of media.
 When you want to see what the camera recorded, you just connect it to your computer with a USB cable (or plug the SD card directly into your computer or card reader).

 Do Fake Cameras Work?